Dr Brian Lang, CBE, FRSE - Trustee

 Brian was appointed Principal and Vice Chancellor of the University of St Andrews in 2001 and served for eight years.
 He was Deputy Chair of the Heritage Lottery Fund, and Chair of its committee for Scotland, from 2005 to 2011.
 He was Chair of the Royal Scottish National Orchestra from 2008 to 2015.

-He is currently Chair of Edinburgh World Heritage and is a Fellow of the Royal Society of Edinburgh.
+He is a Fellow of the Royal Society of Edinburgh.

 Brian was awarded a CBE in the 2016 Birthday Honours List for services to the Arts, Heritage and Education.